cubedserver/server-setup/README.md

---workdir                   Folder where all files of this setup will be stored --spaces                    Subfolders where applications will be allocated (eg. apps, backups) -n|--docker-networks        Docker networks to be created -b|--template            Proxy templates to be installed.
-Currently traefik and nginx are available -a|--additional-apps        Additional applications that will be installed along with the proxy -d|--domain                 If you have configured your DNS and pointed A records to this host, this will be the domain used to access the services
+--workdir                   Folder where all files of this setup will be stored --spaces                    Subfolders where applications will be allocated (eg. apps, backups) -n|--docker-networks        Docker networks to be created -b|--proxy-template         Proxy templates to be installed.
+Currently traefik and nginx are available -a|--app-templates          Additional applications that will be installed along with the proxy -d|--domain                 If you have configured your DNS and pointed A records to this host, this will be the domain used to access the services
                             After everything is set up, you can access the services as follows: service.yourdomain.com -e|--email                  Email that Let's Encrypt will use to generate SSL certificates